RareExports/docker-jenkins-master/README.md

 	- `make run`
 4. Point your browser to http://localhost

-#Rebuilding Jenkins Instance and Not Lose Changes
+# Rebuilding Jenkins Instance and Not Lose Changes

 Upon first run 2 volumes will be created named `jenkins-data` and `jenkins-log`.
 These hold persistent data.
 If you wish to start from scratch simply run `make clean-data`.
+To note this is not true with yum packages.

 These steps will allow for persistent changes.
 1. `make stop`
-2. `make clean-images`
+2. Include updates
-3. Make changes required
-4. `make build`
+3. `make build`
-5. `make run`
+4. `make run`

+# Useful Commands

+Connect to Jenkins Master as root
+`docker-compose -p jenkins exec -u 0 master /bin/bash`